Richienb/hellcry/README.md

 # HellCry

-Hi, guys, this is the HellCry shared Google folder.
+Hi, guys, this is the HellCry GitHub repository.

 You may access this folder at any time and add in your work for the game.
 You can also comment on each other's work.